allardjun/MCSBBootcampDry/Day 1/git-lecture.md

 #### Push up to GitHub

 To send your commit up to GitHub, `git push`.
+Try it now.

-It will not work right away. `git push` is the short form.
+`git push` is the short form.
 The long form is

 `git push origin dev`

-Git
+where origin is the name of a remote address (e.g. https://github.com/yourGitHubusernamehere/MCSBBootcampDry.git). dev is the name of the branch you are pushing.

 You will definitely be asked for credentials at this point (unless you already have them saved).

-### Pull down our changes from earlier
+### Pull down our changes

 Before, we made updates to this markdown file based on the reasons you stated for having a lab manual.
 As practice, let's get those changes from Matt's computer to all of yours.